-While crowdsourcing software helps minimize program overhead, you need dedicated resources to staff your program.
-With software doing the heavy lifting of data collection and process automation, your resources are freed up to focus on the bigger and more strategic facets of your program.
+While crowdsourcing software helps minimize program overhead, you do need dedicated resources to staff your program.
+And with software able to do the heavy lifting of data collection and crunching, your resources are freed up to focus on the bigger and more strategic facets of your program.